 - Erma Bombeck

-Unique traits: Sports nut, know more than is necessary about forensic science, I sing in shower & the car, and I say hello to strangers.
-Currently enjoying the 3.5 seasons on NY's Long Island.
+Unique traits: Sports nut, know more than I should about forensic science, I sing in shower & the car, and I say hello to (some) strangers.
+Currently striving in the Big Apple.

-Spec Script - Cory in the House Other Cory and his friends sneak into the White House to try to meet a famous, young rapper during his visit.
+Cory in the House - Disney Network Spec Script Other Cory and his friends sneak into the White House to try to meet a famous young rapper during his visit.
 Of course, things don't go according to plans.

-Sitcom Pilot - Buppies Comedy The "Buppies" are two erudite art columnists, Langston Jackson and Thurgood Simpson, have uptight tendencies and appreciate the finer things in life.
+Buppies - Sitcom Pilot/TV Comedy The "Buppies" are two erudite art columnists, Langston Jackson and Thurgood Simpson, have uptight tendencies and appreciate the finer things in life.
 Their lives and careers take an unexpected turn when the owners of "Art du Jour," the magazine they work for, accept a large endowment from an investor, but in return, have to change the magazine's format to the world of contact sports.